79-83 Honda DOHC charging system help

 1e.
 Check System Voltage - measure DC voltage at battery terminals @ 3000RPM with Regulator Bypassed *see 3d for bypassing the regulator explanation and do this measurement at that time.

 3a.
-Rotor voltage - measure DC volts between black & white wire on Alt/Stator connector (measure w/ motor off key on)
+Rotor voltage - measure DC volts between black & white wire on Alt/Stator connector (measure w/ motor off key on, should be close to battery voltage)

 3b.
 Rotor voltage - measure DC volts between black & white wire on Alt/Stator connector varying DC voltage measure @ idle .

-decreases duty cycle as the motor runs to regulate the output of the charging
+the motor runs to regulate the output of the charging system by turning on and

 magnetism from the rotor as needed to keep the battery at 14.4 volts when everything is working right.
 The meter reading wonít give a